brk21/python-for-data-science/README.md

 conda install -y ggplot
 conda install -y sqlalchemy
 ```
-You can run the following to deactivate your Anaconda virtual environment: `source deactivate`
+You can run the following on the command line to deactivate your Anaconda virtual environment: `source deactivate`

 That should do it!
 When the time comes to start our journey, just go to your command line, and run: